How to Join Multiple Lines in Adobe Illustrator

 Perfectly connected!

-But it doesn’t always work out so smoothly as this.
+But it doesn’t always work out as smoothly as this.
 In most cases, you need to adjust the position of the lines or choose the anchor points to get a smooth connection between lines.

 I’ll show you a “real-world problem” example below.